lubojr/naucse.python.cz/lessons/beginners-en/list/index.md

 ## Selection from lists

-Yo already know the most basic operation with lists, the `for` loop.
+You already know the most basic operation with lists, the `for` loop.
 The second most important operation is picking individual elements.